Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 Algorithm Insights
 ^^^^^^^^^^^^^^^^^^^^^^^

-On-policy reinforcement learning algorithm is less utilized than off-policy learning algorithms in multi-agent settings.
-This is often due to the belief that on-policy methods are less sample efficient than their off-policy counterparts in multi-agent problems.
+On-policy reinforcement learning algorithms are less sample efficient than their off-policy counterparts in MARL.
-The MAPPO paper proves that:
+The MAPPO algorithm overturn this consensus by experimentally proving that:

 #.
 On-policy algorithms can achieve comparable performance to various off-policy methods.
 #.
 MAPPO is a robust MARL algorithm for diverse cooperative tasks and can outperform SOTA off-policy methods in more challenging scenarios.
 #.
 Formulating the input to the centralized value function is crucial for the final performance.
-#.
-Tricks in MAPPO training are essential.

 .. admonition:: You Should Know